filiphosko/pdsnd-bikeshare-project/README.md

 As you can see there's plenty of information to look into 😎 So let's dive in!

+## Awesome, can't wait.
+But how can I run this stuff?
+No worries, it's pretty easy.
+You just have to install the Python libraries that are the dependencies for this project - you can see them at the top of `bikeshare.py`.
+After you'll have them installed in your Python environment, just run `streamlit run bikeshare.py` and you should be good to go!

 ### TODOs:

 * Add links to 3rd party resources